Why are we so driven to create?

 And then there are those complex emotions encapsulated in great works of art.
 People are attracted to outlets for emotional catharsis, and beautiful art can evoke strong emotions from both artist and observer.

 There are cognitive, cultural, and philosophical applications of artistic expression.
-Art can help to contextualize and re-contextualize the passage of our lives and organize the chaos it throws our way.
+Art can help to contextualize and re-contextualize the passage of our lives and organize the chaos time throws our way.
 It helps us to rally around ideological viewpoints.
 It feeds emotion into ideas and ideas into emotion.
 Art has both calmed and ignited revolutions.

 I believe these are all components of our creative drive, but they fall short of explaining the transcendence experienced by artists deep in the creative act.
 I believe the drive toward creativity and the drive toward religion come from a similar primal drive toward transcendence.
 For followers of religion, creativity can be a spiritual practice that aligns with their faith, and for unbelievers, it can be a mystical practice that helps to reshape and expand the consciousness in alignment with the unconscious and the Universe.